TANGO-EU-PROJECT/DCBA-Mechanisms/README.md

 ### BACKEND/

-This directory contains the server-side code and all related resources essential for the TANGO backend implementation.
+This directory contains the server-side code and all related resources essential for the DCBA TANGO backend implementation.
 It includes a `Dockerfile` responsible for building the image suitable for K8s deployment, along with the corresponding `.dockerignore` file.

 #### Subdirectories: